Vicki Sue Robinson: "Turn the Beat Around"

-Follow-up
+Self-titled album

-Again with Schatz producing, Robinson recorded Vicki Sue Robinson for release in the fall of 1976; although its lead single, a cover of Bobby Womack's "Daylight" was only a minor hit (#61), the album reached #45.
+Again with Schatz producing, Robinson recorded Vicki Sue Robinson for release in the fall of 1976.
+Although its lead single, a cover of Bobby Womack's "Daylight", was only a minor hit (#61), the album reached #45.
 Robinson's next Hot 100 appearance was in August 1977, with her version of David Gates' "Hold Tight", which peaked at #67 (and #2 on the disco chart).
 Its parent album, Half and Half, again produced by Schatz, was not released until 1978 and peaked at #110.
-In 1979, Robinson contributed the track "Easy to Be Hard" to the Schatz production Disco Spectacular – an album of dance versions of songs from the musical Hair inspired by the release of film version – and recorded what would prove to be her final album, Movin' On.
+In 1979, Robinson contributed the track "Easy to Be Hard" to the Schatz production Disco Spectacular–an album of dance versions of songs from the musical Hair, inspired by the release of the film version–and recorded what would prove to be her final album, Movin' On.
 Although Schatz was credited as the album's executive producer, that job was done by Evelyn King's producer, T. Life.
-Movin' On's tracks were ignored in the dance clubs, but Robinson scored a 1979 club hit with "Nighttime Fantasy", a track written and produced by Norman Bergen and Reid Whitelaw recorded for the film Nocturna: Granddaughter of Dracula.
-Also in 1979, Robinson appeared in a film made by the same production company as Nocturna: Granddaughter of Dracula titled Gangsters (now called Hoodlums), which also featured T. Life and Cissy Houston and the first credited screen role for Jean Smart.
+Movin' On's tracks were ignored in the dance clubs, but Robinson scored a 1979 club hit with "Nighttime Fantasy", a track written and produced by Norman Bergen and Reid Whitelaw, recorded for the film Nocturna: Granddaughter of Dracula.
+Also in 1979, Robinson appeared in a film made by the same production company as Nocturna: Granddaughter of Dracula titled Gangsters (now called Hoodlums), which also featured T. Life and Cissy Houston, and the first credited screen role for Jean Smart.

 The 1980s

-In 1980 Robinson moved from RCA to Ariola Records, Warren Schatz having assumed the position of COO at Ariola.
-However Schatz did not continue as Robinson's producer at Ariola but respecting her wishes to move in a new musical direction he had her record at Muscle Shoals Sound Studios with Clayton Ivey and Terry Woodford producing the single "Nothin' But a Heartache", the recording of the Michael McDonald composition being Robinson's sole Ariola release.
-She subsequently resumed recording dance music with Schatz with releases on a number of labels: Prelude, Promise, Perfect and Profile, with the last-named releasing her dance version of "To Sir with Love", which became a surprise top ten hit in Australia in 1984.
-Robinson's next release, a remake of "Everlasting Love", in 1984 was her last recording for almost fifteen years, apart from the track "Grab Them Cakes", a duet with Junkyard Dog featured on The Wrestling Album (1985).
-"Grab Them Cakes" was issued as a single, with Cyndi Lauper miming the guitar in the music video.
+In 1980 Robinson moved from RCA to Ariola Records, where Warren Schatz had assumed the position of COO.
+However, Schatz did not continue as Robinson's producer at Ariola.
+Respecting her wishes to move in a new musical direction, he had her record at Muscle Shoals Sound Studio with Clayton Ivey and Terry Woodford, producing the single "Nothin' But a Heartache".
+The recording of the Michael McDonald composition was Robinson's sole Ariola release.
+She resumed recording dance music with Schatz with releases on a number of labels: Prelude Records, Promise Records, Perfect Records, and Profile Records.
+Her dance version of "To Sir with Love", which became a surprise top ten hit in Australia in 1984, came out on Profile.
+Her next release, a remake of "Everlasting Love" in 1984, was her last recording for almost fifteen years, apart from the track "Grab Them Cakes", a duet with professional wrestler Junkyard Dog featured on The Wrestling Album (1985).
+"Grab Them Cakes" was released as a single, with Cyndi Lauper miming playing the guitar in the music video.

 Robinson sang background on Irene Cara's hit single "Fame" in 1980, and as the decade progressed she returned to session work, backing Michael Bolton and Cher.
-She also established herself as a career jingle singer for such products as Wrigley's Doublemint chewing gum, Maybelline Cosmetics, Downy fabric softener, Hanes underwear, New York Bell, and Folger's coffee.
+She also established herself as a career jingle singer for products including Wrigley's Doublemint chewing gum, Maybelline cosmetics, Downy fabric softener, Hanes underwear, New York Bell, and Folgers coffee.
 From 1987 to 1988, Robinson provided the singing voice for the characters Rapture and Minx in the animated TV series Jem.